-- Due to the fair share of CPU starvation does not occur.
+- Due to the fair share of CPU, Starvation issues or convoy effect do not occur.

-- Due to the queue system, equal priority is given to all the job which cannot be seen in other algorithms
+- Due to the queue system, equal priority is given to all the jobs which cannot be seen in other algorithms.

 - Due to its dependency on quantum value, the efficiency of the system is decreased.

 - An increase in the quantum value might make the system unresponsive.

 - There is no special priority for the most important process, every process is scheduled.